matbahasa/TALPCo/readme.md

     1176	0-1 1-0 3-3 8-2 9-4

 ### Interpersonal meaning annotation
+See the [second paper above](#how-to-cite) and its supplement for the details of the interpersonal meaning feature system.

 #### Speaker, Addressee
 `Sentence_ID, Gender, Marital status, Honour, Age, Social status, Role, Group, Formality, Number`